Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Thermally truncated avalanches

 In any case, if we combine eq.~\ref{eq:avg_s_T_zone3} and eq.~\ref{eq:avg_s_delta_sigma_relation}, we obtain

 which collapses our low strain-rate stress-gap data (cf. fig.~\ref{fig:stress_gap_low_strainrate_collapse}).
-This scaling argument doesn't account for strain-rate effects, but we find that these are relatively modest.
+This scaling argument does not account for strain rate effects, but we find that these are relatively modest over more than ten decades of strain-rate data.

-In prior work on the problem of thermally activated flow in amorphous solids, the characteristic stress scale was identified as $\Delta \Sigma \sim T^{1/\alpha}$, per eq.~\ref{eq:thermal_rounding_expression} and the strain-rate is scaled by the thermal yielding exponent $\psi=\beta/\alpha$ as $\dot{\gamma}/T^{\beta/\alpha}$~\cite{ferrero2021yielding,popovic2021thermalflow}.
+In prior work on thermally activated flow in amorphous solids, the characteristic stress scale was identified as $\Delta \Sigma \sim T^{1/\alpha}$, per eq.~\ref{eq:thermal_rounding_expression} and the strain-rate is scaled by the thermal yielding exponent $\psi=\beta/\alpha$ as $\dot{\gamma}/T^{\beta/\alpha}$~\cite{ferrero2021yielding,popovic2021thermalflow}.
 We find that this scaling does not effectively collapse our low strain-rate simulations (see the dashed lines in Fig.~\ref{fig:stress_gap_low_strainrate_collapse}).
+We speculate that the scaling $\Delta \Sigma \sim T^{\theta \sigma /(\alpha(2-\tau))}$ was not previously noted because $\theta \sigma /(\alpha(2-\tau)) \approx 0.8 / \alpha$ is not so dissimilar from $1/\alpha$.
+The difference in scaling is only obvious when excluding the data from the fast-driving Herschel-Bulkley regime (where the $T^{1/\alpha}$ scaling applies) --- if the data from the fast-driving regime is included, this gap in scaling is visually compressed.

+Why do different stress scales appear in slow and fast driving regimes?
+We propose that in the case of slow-driving, with non-overlapping avalanches, the appropriate stress scale is set by the typical stress dissipated by a single avalanche.
+This leads to the scaling in eq.~\ref{eq:low_driving_stress_gap}.
+When avalanches begin to overlap, the pertinent stress scale becomes the stress dissipated by individual STs, for which the relevant stress scale is $x_c\sim T^{1/\alpha}$.
+Of course, it is also possible that this alteration in scaling is linked to our use of a strain-controlled driving protocol, while previous simulations used stress-controlled loading.

-We do find this $T^{1/\alpha}$ scaling for simulations in the flowing state (i.e.~with overlapping avalanches) in Fig.~\ref{fig:hb_naqs}.
-Meanwhile, in the jerky steady-state with non-overlapping avalanches, we find a small correction to this scaling, with $\Delta\Sigma \sim T^{0.8/\alpha}$.
-Why do different stress-scales appear between jerky flow and rheological flow?
-In the case of non-overlapping avalanches, the appropriate stress-scale is set by the typical stress dissipated by a single avalanche $\langle S\rangle \sim |\Delta\Sigma|^{(\tau-2)/\sigma}$.
-Once avalanches overlap the pertinent stress scale in the problem changes to reflect the stress scale of yielding sites, $x_c\sim T^{1/\alpha}$.
+\dkdel{We do find this $T^{1/\alpha}$ scaling for simulations in the flowing state (i.e.~with overlapping avalanches) in Fig.~\ref{fig:hb_naqs}.
+Meanwhile, with jerky flow and non-overlapping avalanches, we find a small correction to this scaling, with $\Delta\Sigma \sim T^{0.8/\alpha}$.
+Why do different stress-scales appear\dkrep{ in slow and fast driving regimes}{ between jerky flow and rheological flow}?
+In the case of slow driving (non-overlapping avalanches), the appropriate stress-scale is set by the typical stress dissipated by a single avalanche $\langle S\rangle \sim |\Delta\Sigma|^{(\tau-2)/\sigma}$.
+Once avalanches overlap the pertinent stress scale in the problem changes to reflect the stress scale of yielding sites, $x_c\sim T^{1/\alpha}$. }